waggle-sensor/summer2022/snead/Connection-Info/HowToConnect.md

 **Note:** All `mmcli` commands are from the [ModemManager man page](https://www.freedesktop.org/software/ModemManager/man/1.0.0/mmcli.8.html)

 ANL is using Telit's FN980m 5G capable modems.
 The primary OS used on the computers connected to the modems is Ubuntu 20.04 and above ([using ealier version?](https://github.com/waggle-sensor/summer2022/blob/main/snead/Connection-Info/Debugging.md#running-earlier-version-of-ubuntu)).
 The Telit modems connect to computers using a USB-C port on the front of the upper board of the modem (we have been using a USB-C to USB cable).
-Once connected, open a terminal and enter `sudo dmesg`, which should show that the modem is connected and the ports are attached to ttyUSBs ([sample output](https://github.com/waggle-sensor/summer2022/blob/main/snead/Connection-Info/HowToConnect.md#input-sudo-dmesg)).
+Once the two are connected, open a terminal and enter `sudo dmesg`, which should show that the modem is connected and the ports are attached to ttyUSBs.

-Next, enter the ModemManager command `mmcli -L` to search for the modem.
-If no modems show up after a while, try disconnecting and reconnecting the USB cable.
 Sample output:

-`     /org/freedesktop/ModemManager1/Modem/0 [Telit] FN980m`

-The final number in the file path is how the modem will be specified when using ModemManager controller.
-In this case, sending `mmcli -m 0` should return information about the hardware, capabilities, and connection status of the modem ([sample output](https://github.com/waggle-sensor/summer2022/blob/main/snead/Connection-Info/HowToConnect.md#input-mmcli--m-0)).

-Towards the bottom of the output information, it should list the initial bearer APN, which needs to match the APN of the desired network.
-To set this configuration, check the listed ports in the ModemManager output.
-The first listed port followed by `(at)` is the port through which AT commands can be sent to the modem (usually, this port is ttyUSB2).
-Enter `sudo socat - /dev/ttyUSB2,crnl` and send the modem the command `AT+CGDCONT=1,"IP","[insert APN]"` with the desired APN inserted where specified.
-Exit the `socat` command and resend `mmcli -m 0`; it should now show the desired APN in the initial bearer section.
-If not, power cycle the modem and reconnect.

-The modem should now be ready to set up a new mobile broadband connection through the network settings on the computer.
-You will need to enter the same APN that you set for the modem in the connection setup wizard.
-To test your connection, try pinging the server IP address to check that you're on the network.
-Try pinging a website to check that the computer can access the internet.
-Disconnect from WiFi and send the command `speedtest` to check download and upload speeds.
-The following command will return more signal info (`cdc-wdm1` is the primary port of the modem) ([sample output](https://github.com/waggle-sensor/summer2022/blob/main/snead/Connection-Info/HowToConnect.md#input-sudo-qmicli--d-devcdc-wdm0--p---device-open-proxy---nas-get-signal-info)).

-`sudo qmicli -d /dev/cdc-wdm0 -p --device-open-proxy --nas-get-signal-info`

-If there are any other problems, see the [debugging section](https://github.com/waggle-sensor/summer2022/blob/main/snead/Connection-Info/Debugging.md).

-## Sample Outputs

-### Input: `sudo dmesg`

 ```
 [20650.685345] usb 2-1: new high-speed USB device number 13 using xhci_hcd